emilwall/DescribeSML/README.md

 FAIL: a nested spec failed, see report above.
 ```

-As you can see there are some quirks that should be fixed, (e.g. ": FAIL: a nested spec failed,
-see report above. should Ran 4 specs for translate:") but the basic functionality is there,
-allowing you to get detailed error reports for nested describes, with a wide variety of matchers.
+This allows you to get detailed error reports for nested describes, with a wide
+variety of matchers.

 A more detailed description of how to use DescribeSML will follow.

-If you have any questions, feedback or requests, please post an issue here on github
+If you have any questions, feedback or requests, please post an issue here on
-or email me at emil.wall at valtech.se
+github or email me at emil.wall at valtech.se